hantsy/jakartaee11-sandbox/docs/jpa.md

     .forEach(book -> LOG.debug("saved book: {}", book));
 ```

-With these methods, you no longer need to explicitly treat with transaction operations, such as begin, commit, and rollback.
-Every execution block is automatically wrapped in an active transaction context.
+With these methods, you no longer need to control transactions explicitly, such as *begin*, *commit*, and *rollback*.
+Every execution block automatically participates in an active transaction context.

 Additionally, the `EntityManager` adds two similar methods: `runWithConnection` and `callWithConnection`, which bind database operations to an immutable `Connection` abstraction.
-Typicially, for the databases using JDBC, these methods let you work with a JDBC `Connection` object.
+Typically, for the databases using JDBC, these methods let you work with a JDBC `Connection` object.

 Here’s how to use `runWithConnection`: